Weight gain, low sex drive, hair loss, decreased energy, and depression.

 Generally, I like to see testosterone levels in the upper 50% of the reference range.

 Treating testosterone is completely different, but if you are NOT taking testosterone then an “optimal range” to shoot for would be that upper 50%.

 I’ve also included an example of insulin levels and blood sugar that commonly accompany low testosterone levels:

-Because of the associated with insulin resistance and low testosterone I always recommend that each patient gets ALL of their hormones checked at the same time.
+Because of the association with insulin resistance and low testosterone, I always recommend that each patient gets ALL of their hormones checked at the same time.

 This helps to create a “story” of what is happening in the body.

 Testosterone and Autoimmune disease

 I also want to take a second and mention the link between low testosterone levels and autoimmune disease – which can be another huge reason to consider adding testosterone to your regimen.

 There is a reason that most autoimmune diseases are found in women and one of those reasons is felt to be testosterone levels.

 Testosterone has an impact on the immune system (13), specifically that it can help balance the system that helps your immune system differentiate between self and foreign.